 Useful, informative content that will fill the need of the searcher.
 This demand is why businesses embraced blogs and the ability to expand the content of their website.

 The secret sauce to your potential success are reviews for your business and links coming into your website.

 Google keeps an eye out for how often you update and work on your viability as a site.
 A good SEO plan includes regular updates to content via articles, blog posts, adding projects, or other means.

 When updating your website, put in the extra effort to build up your website's internal links.
 This technique is a little daunting at first to wrap your head around; let's look a little bit deeper.

 A search engine is essentially a spider; Google calls it Googlebot.
 When it comes to your website, it scans your content and any links on that page.
-As you create content, you will link to your website's other pages, whether it be pages, articles, projects, etcetera.
-This method refreshes the older content as you post new content according to Googlebot.
+As you create content, you will link to your website's other pages, whether it be pages, articles, projects, etc. which refresh the older content as you post new content according to Googlebot.
+This method is known as topic clusters which connect all of your content together.

 Rename your images using keywords if you can or the product names.
 Don't be spammy with it, just keep it in line with where the image will be on the website and what the image is.
 Quality trumps keywords, always.